Evolution As It Was Meant To Be

 And then there is the question whether the future of individual species, the future of particular ecological settings, the future of life’s diversity on earth, and the future of earth itself, all depend on our willingness and ability to attend to the life stories of the beings among whom we live — depend, finally, on our capacity for the reverence that these stories so naturally evoke.

-There are many issues raised by the by the discussion in this chapter.
+There are many issues raised by the discussion in this chapter.
 For example:

 • What is the relation between the purposes of organisms in general and our own conscious purposes?